Skip to main content

 QuestNav questNav = new QuestNav();

-Transform2d ROBOT_TO_QUEST = new Transform2d( /*TODO: Put your x, y, rotational offsets here!*/ )
+Transform3d ROBOT_TO_QUEST = new Transform3d( /*TODO: Put your x, y, z, yaw, pitch, and roll offsets here!*/ )

 // Assume this is the requested reset pose